-The competitive environment for the Silicon Systems Group in the first half of fiscal 2013 reflected continued investment in the semiconductor industry, driven by the demands of mobile computing.
-Foundry customers added significant capacity for advanced technology nodes and remain the primary driver of net sales of the Silicon Systems Group.
-Investment by memory customers increased during the period but remained at low levels, as manufacturers of DRAM and NAND balance supply with demand in their markets.
+The competitive environment for the Silicon Systems Group in the first nine months of fiscal 2013 reflected continued investment in the semiconductor industry, driven by the demands of mobile computing.
+Foundry customers remain the primary driver of net sales of the Silicon Systems Group.
+As manufacturers of DRAM and NAND balance supply with demand in their markets, capacity requirements improved moderately from the same period last year.
 Memory spending remained focused on technology conversions to fulfill growing demand for mobility-related end markets.

-With the acquisition of Varian, Applied acquired ion implantation technology for c-Si solar cell manufacturing that was recorded under the Silicon Systems Group segment in fiscal 2012.
+With the acquisition of Varian, Applied acquired ion implantation technology for semiconductor as well as c-Si solar cell manufacturing, which was recorded under the Silicon Systems Group segment in fiscal 2012.
 In fiscal 2013, Applied began marketing the solar implant products commercially through its Energy and Environmental Solutions segment.
 Accordingly, effective in the first quarter of fiscal 2013, Applied accounts for its solar implant products under the Energy and Environmental Solutions segment.
 The effect of the solar implant products was not material to the operations of either the Silicon Systems Group or Energy and Environmental Solutions segments.